 Discrimination, harassment, and retaliation claims can generally be brought before a number of federal, state, or local government agencies with jurisdiction to enforce equal employment opportunity (EEO) laws.
 Employers Council’s attorneys have successfully represented organizations throughout the country on EEO related matters including claims based on race, sex, national origin, age, religion, pregnancy, sexual orientation, transgender status, gender identity and other protected classes under Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act (ADEA), the Americans with Disabilities Act (ADA), the Older Workers Benefit Protection Act (OWBPA), and the Uniformed Services Employment and Reemployment Rights Act (USERRA).

 Unlike litigation, the best strategy at the agency level often differs from the approach in a courtroom.
-Employers Council’s attorneys have the expertise and experience to help members navigate these challenging differences.
+Employers Council’s attorneys have the experience to help members navigate these challenging differences.
 Our legal team can assist organizations throughout all steps of the extrajudicial process including the investigation, mediation, the drafting of a position statement, a conciliation, and settlement.